NATURE IN A WINTER CITY

 If the family has a book on local flora and fauna, with colour photographs and sketches, which can be got at very reasonable prices, you, as a family, can identify the bird and animal life, the insects, and all the trees, plants and weeds in your neighbourhood.
 Weeds are only plants in the wrong place!

-Children should be told from the first day out in Winter, as with every season, and reminded every day, as they get ready to go outside, that they can look at everything around them, ask any questions, but never to pick something up off a pavement, from the grass or ground of a playground, a park, or from a puddle, pool, or stream, be it an naturally occurring object, or man-made.
+Children should be told from the first day out in Winter, as with every season, and reminded every day, as they get ready to go outside, that they can look at everything around them, ask any questions, ask to stop to examine anything interesting looking, but never to pick something up off a pavement, from the grass or ground of a playground, a park, or from a puddle, pool, or stream, be it an naturally occurring object, or man-made.

 A simple explanation that there are 'bad types of dirt' should be sufficient for the early years.
 Discussions on germs and cuts, and the basics of first-aid, can be had later.
 As long as a child is well aware not to pick up anything without pointing it out to the responsible adult first, things should go fine.
-When the child is older, he or she can list for you the safety rules to be followed.
+When the child is older, he or she shall be listing for you the safety rules to be followed!

-Perhaps, you could use a double page sheet of the day's newspaper, and put a few different coloured prints down.
+Perhaps, you could use a double page sheet of the day's newspaper, and put a few different coloured prints down, in a curving trail.

 This would be an important record on the child's bedroom wall, placed at approximately one metre / three feet above floor height, or whatever height suits the child's eye level.

 This was a BIG adventure for a 12-18 month old child, and older.
-He or she would be full of news of the walk and who they met, and have the drawings to show what was seen, to tell and show whoever comes in that evening.
+He or she would be full of news of the walk and who they met and spoke to, and have the drawings and maybe a foot print to show, and to tell about and show whoever comes in that evening.

 As the child grows, he or she shall become a strong walker, fitter than many children of the same age.
 Walks will become longer, opening new vistas, expanding experiences, and broadening the information base.

-Have a look at your local flora and fauna book, to prepare yourself for what you may find, which you can show to the child.
+Have a look at your local flora and fauna book, to prepare yourself for what you may find, which you can show to your child.

 LEVELS OF LEARNING